kshiteejjain/image-finder/README.md

 This project has been created using Redux Toolkit with React.
  - How to handle multiple state wth redux store
  - How to get one slice value in another slice
- - Condiotinally calling API params
+ - Conditionally calling API params
  - Familiar with useSelector

 ### TechStack: